What is preeclampsia?

 What Increases Your Risk

-Risk factors for developing preeclampsia during pregnancy include:
+Risk factors (things that increase your risk) for preeclampsia include:

-- Chronic (ongoing) high blood pressure (hypertension), chronic kidney disease, or diabetes.
+- Chronic (ongoing) high blood pressure, chronic kidney disease, or diabetes.

 - High blood pressure in a past pregnancy, especially before week 34.